microstub/microstub.github.io/about.md

 Please consider supporting the `Lunar Journal`.

-Your support helps us create educational content for engineers and researchers.
+Your support helps us create new educational content for engineers and researchers.

 * Bitcoin: `{{site.btc_wallet}}`